MJohnstonAI/conflictresolution-nextjs/fix_auth.md

-ADD COLUMN IF NOT EXISTS is_trial boolean DEFAULT false, ADD COLUMN IF NOT EXISTS theme text DEFAULT 'dark', ADD COLUMN IF NOT EXISTS standard_credits int DEFAULT 0, ADD COLUMN IF NOT EXISTS premium_credits int DEFAULT 0;
+ADD COLUMN IF NOT EXISTS is_trial boolean DEFAULT false, ADD COLUMN IF NOT EXISTS theme text DEFAULT 'dark', ADD COLUMN IF NOT EXISTS standard_credits int DEFAULT 0, ADD COLUMN IF NOT EXISTS premium_credits int DEFAULT 0, ADD COLUMN IF NOT EXISTS standard_model_id bigint REFERENCES public.ai_models(id), ADD COLUMN IF NOT EXISTS premium_model_id bigint REFERENCES public.ai_models(id);

 -- 2. Create the Trigger Function
 -- This captures the 'full_name' you entered in the signup form.